mna/agora/doc/wiki/agora-vs-go.md

 * Comments use the same notation as Go, namely `//` for one-liners, and `/* */` for multi-line.

-* Cyclic dependencies are prohibited, they are detected and raise an error (although only at runtime).
+* Cyclic dependencies are prohibited, they are detected and raise an error (at runtime).

 ## Differences